anycable/anycable-laravel/README.md

 ### Private Channels

-AnyCable supports private channels.
+AnyCable supports private and presence channels.
 To use them, you need to set the `ANYCABLE_SECRET` environment variable.

 Then, don't forget to add authorization callbacks like this: